This annual list of the best coffee franchises was revised and updated on January 2, 2022.

-The Human Bean is a drive-thru espresso shop that got its start back in 1998 with the first location in Ashland, Oregon.
-Franchising began in 2002 and there are now 70 locations, mostly in Western states.
-The chain has its own coffee sourcing program, Farm Friendly Direct, that builds long-term relationships with coffee farmers, encouraging them to grow their coffee sustainably, paying them above-market prices to allow for investing in their communities by funding local infrastructure improvement projects.
+The Human Bean is largely a western chain (though it is slowly creeping eastward) where customers enjoy drive-thru espresso and coffee beverages.
+The company is proud of its own coffee sourcing program, Farm Friendly Direct, in which it builds long-term relationships with coffee farmers, and encourages them to adopt sustainable growing methods.
+The company also pays them above-market prices to allow for investing in their communities by funding local infrastructure improvement projects.

 The company does not charge franchisees any ongoing percentage-of-sales royalty or marketing fees, earning its revenues instead from the sale of coffee and supplies to franchisees.

-Coffee Beanery dates back to 1976 when husband and wife team JoAnne and Julius Shaw opened the first location in Dearborn, Michigan to sell “specialty coffees,” which was something new to most Americans in those days.
-In addition to coffee and tea, the menu features smoothies and other beverages along with an array of breakfast sandwiches, toasted signature sandwiches, paninis, and specialty wraps.
+Coffee Beanery was a pioneer in serving up specialty coffees back in the 1970s when it was a new concept.
+In addition to coffee and tea, the menu features smoothies and other beverages along with a selection of breakfast sandwiches, toasted signature sandwiches, paninis, and specialty wraps.

-Sweetwaters Coffee and Tea got its start back in 1993 when husband and wife team Wei and Lisa Bee opened the first location in Ann Arbor, Michigan.
-The concept presents a classic café experience of coffee and tea drinks with diverse global influences.
-The chain also offers a selection of frozen drinks and other beverages, pastries, desserts, and light fare such as quiche, sandwiches, salads, and yogurt parfaits.
+Sweetwaters Coffee and Tea offers customers a classic café experience of coffee and tea drinks with diverse and creative global influences.
+The menu also includes a selection of frozen drinks and other beverages, pastries, desserts, and light fare such as quiches, sandwiches, salads, and yogurt parfaits.
 Sweetwaters also retails its own coffee blends and bottled teas.